Cloud Folders are supported on the US East Region only.

 - Password: your Cloud Folders FTP password.
 You can regenerate your password by clicking the regenerate link

-- You can click on the link in order to see your Cloud Folders in your default FTP client software.
+- You can copy the direct FTP link to your Cloud Folders that is displayed, and use it in your default FTP client software.

 You can also mount your Cloud Folder to all machines in your environment at once by clicking the 'Show my Cloud Folder from your environment view page.

 3. Start Working

 Your Cloud Folder and all your uploaded content in it is now locally available to all the machines in your environment.
 You can move files, install software and start working.